 In today’s seemingly fully developed world, there are still opportunities to make great discoveries and enjoy extraordinary cruises.
 Where large cruise ships have to turn about or can only sail past, you will experience a renaissance of wonder.
 Regions that often have no beacons, pilots, harbours, hotels or airports.
-These are the expedition destinations of the BREMEN and our new expedition ships HANSEATIC nature, HANSEATIC inspiration & HANSEATIC spirit, where your curiosity sets the course.
+These are the expedition destinations of our new expedition ships HANSEATIC nature, HANSEATIC inspiration & HANSEATIC spirit, where your curiosity sets the course.
 Rather than journeys from A to B, these ships offer intensive discoveries from A to Z.

 In our travel diaries and our films, we take you along on our expeditions and provide intensive insights even before you travel.

 A team of prestigious experts in various fields accompanies every cruise.
 Wise minds who, as well-travelled cosmopolitans, translate the essence of their professions to passengers as passionate speakers.